metalbear-co/mirrord.dev/content/docs/teams/copy-targets/index.md

 ## Replacing a Whole Deployment Using `scale_down`

-When the [`scale_down`](/docs/overview/configuration/#feature-copy_target-scale_down) option is set (only valid together with a deployment target), mirrord will [scale](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment) the target deployment down to zero, effectively replacing all existing pods of that deployment by the one new copied pod, that is then used as an effective target for the mirrord run.
+When the [`scale_down`](/docs/overview/configuration/#feature-copy_target-scale_down) option is set (only valid when the target is a deployment), mirrord will [scale](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment) the target deployment down to zero, effectively replacing all existing pods of that deployment by the one new copied pod, that is then used as the target for the mirrord run.

 This can be useful e.g. when a deployment reads from a queue.
 By scaling it down to zero, the application you run with mirrord does not have to compete with the deployment for queue items.